rockysaikia730/GeneGuard/README.md

 ### 2\.
 Command Line Interface (CLI)

 If you have cloned the repository, you can run inference directly from the terminal using the parser script.
+The file path entered must be absolute, and optionally the model type may be entered ('nlp', 'cnn', or 'rule-base').

 **Syntax:**